logzio/logz-docs/_source/user-guide/cloud-siem/ioc-types.md

 ---

 You can enrich threat detection with your own private feed of IOCs.
 This page explains the requirements to help you prepare the feed so it can be pulled by Logz.io.
+For help configuring the sync, see [Add a private feed](/user-guide/cloud-siem/private-feeds.html).

 ### Supported types